maihg/Magic/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run deploy`

+Will build the project and deploy it.
+The deployed build-folder will be updated in the `gh-pages`-branch

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment with gh-pages](https://create-react-app.dev/docs/deployment/#github-pages) for more information.

 ### `npm run eject`